 Handwritten letters are making a comeback!
-It’s no secret that the world is becoming more digital by the day, with some estimates suggesting we’re spending as much as seven hours of our day online.
+It’s no secret the world is becoming more digital by the day, with some estimates suggesting we’re spending as much as seven hours of our day online.
 This means it’s not uncommon to have dozens or even hundreds of emails in your inbox at any given time.
-And for many people, including myself, checking email has become a significant part of their daily routine and takes up a lot of valuable time.
+And for many people checking email has become a significant part of their daily routine and takes up a lot of valuable time.

 But when you consider how important emails are to most businesses these days and how much they can help grow revenues or increase customer engagement rates, there may be some benefits to switching things up from time to time and sending out formal letters instead.
 Whether you’re sending personal letters or business, letters are a way to rise above the noise.